 A Study by the Numbers

-In Sweden, dog ownership is recorded in a national registry, and researchers from Uppsala University used that information, as well as information on human hospital visits, to determine how living with a dog can change our lives.
+In Sweden, canine ownership is recorded in a national registry.
+Researchers from Uppsala University used that and human hospital visit information, to determine how a dog can change our lives.

 After reviewing the records of 3.4 million people who didn’t already have a diagnosis of cardiovascular disease starting in 2001, they found that owning a dog lowers a person’s risk of developing heart disease, even if they smoke or are overweight.
 That’s a great reason to do more with your dog.

 This became even more apparent in individuals living alone with a dog.
-Having a furry companion reduced the risk of death for these individuals by 33 percent, and the risk of developing cardiovascular disease by 11 percent.
+Having a furry companion reduced the risk of death for these individuals by 33 percent.
+The risk of developing cardiovascular disease as reduced by 11 percent.

 Theories